Piperski13/powerplant-dashboard/README.md

 - **Forgot Password Flow** – secure password reset system using one-time reset links sent to user email, including token hashing, expiration handling, and password update validation.

 - **Password Reset Tokens** – stored as hashed values in the database with expiration timestamps, ensuring safe and time-limited recovery access.

+- **File Uploads** - handle user file uploads with Multer, storing files in a defined location and saving metadata in the database.

 - **Responsive Design** - layout optimized for both desktop and mobile